bobaoskit/bobaoskit.github.io_source/source/bobaoskit.md

 Inspired by Apple HomeKit I was searching for android solution but couldn't find appropriate.
 To be able to work in LAN without cloud I started own project.

 So, bobaoskit is a simple implementation of accessory system without any complication.
-So, there is no such things like pairing, crypto, binary protocol implemented.
+So, there is no such things like pairing, authorization, crypto, binary protocol implemented.
 It works with simple Websocket protocol to implement network communications.
 Only five websocket requests are implemented and four broadcasted events.

 Accessories only have `id`, `name`, `type`, `control`, `status` fields.

-For example, simple switch that works with `bobaos`:
+Following example shows how switch accessory can be implemented.
+It has only `state` both control and status field that reflects switch relay state.

 ```js
 const Bobaos = require("bobaos.sub");